microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupOwner.md

 This example demonstrates how to retrieve the owner of a specific group.

-- `-GroupId` Parameter specifies the ID of a group.
+- `-GroupId` specifies the ID of a group.

 ### Example 2: Gets all group owners